amithr/Digital-Worksheet-Planner/README.md

 This is the frontend of the Digital Worksheet Creator.
 It is written entirely in React.js with Mobx utilized for state management.

+To run the application:
+1) Run "npm install" in the terminal.
+2) Run "npm start"

+To test, simply run "npm test."

+Login Scheme

+Teachers can immediately log in via Google and start creating worksheets.

+Students must be sent a link to a teacher-created worksheet.
+They must then log in via Google and will be directed to their worksheet.

+After the first login, they can independently access their accounts to see active worksheets, however, they will still receive emails where necessary as notifications of new worksheets.

+Data Store
+The data store is the heart of the application.

+The stores (WorksheetStore.js, ActivityStore.js and UserStore.js all hold data stores (Objects that hold multiple other ).

+The UserStore is instantiated in "App.js" and the WorksheetStore and ActivityStore are instantiated in "Worksheets.js".

+In each store, there is an array that holds these objects.
+This array is "observable" which means that any changes made to this array are automatically reflected across the application.

+The stores are also where all server interactions will take place.
+The rest of the applicated will only communicated with the backend through a store, never directly.

+Each store also comes with a set of functions:
+ActivityStore
+createActivity
+findActivity
+removeActivity
+attachActivitytoWorksheet - Every activity must be attached to a worksheet.
+Each worksheet, student or teacher, has a set of activities. changeAllActivitiesModes (SOON TO BE DEPRECATED) - switch modes between Teacher (editable) and student (non-editable)

+WorksheetStore
+create
+add

+Server Access

 - Notes

 - Teacher creates a worksheet which has it's own id.